-Cooke Scholars go beyond the classroom to pursue their passions in the arts, social justice, community service, politics, and other areas.
-Should you sign up for every activity or club just because it will look good on your resume?
+Cooke Scholars go beyond the classroom to pursue their passions through co-curricular experiences.
+Should you sign up for every activity or club you like?
 Absolutely not.
 Commit to interest areas that matter to you.
 To engage and lead purposefully:

 - Try out new and different experiences.
-Look into both campus- and community-based organizations. - Step forward to lead and contribute in meaningful ways when you find activities and issues you care about. - If you are a transfer student, consider joining your campus transfer student organization to support other students going through similar experiences. - Advocate for causes that mean something to you.
+Look into both campus- and communitybased organizations. - Step forward to lead and contribute in meaningful ways when you find activities and issues you care about. - If you are a transfer student, consider joining your campus transfer student organization to support other students going through similar experiences. - Advocate for causes that mean something to you.
 Educate yourself on the issues and collaborate with others to advocate for change. - Give back through service.
-Ask yourself: what do others need and how can I serve? - Stick with your commitments.
+Ask yourself: what do others need and how can I serve?

+• Stick with your commitments.